-COOLIDGE must be defeated.
-And so must Coolidgeism.
-During his term in office President Coolidge has proven himself the most loyal defender of the interests of Big Capital and the most consistent enemy of the workers and farmers.
-But a struggle against Coolidge, if it is to benefit the toiling masses must be a struggle against Big Capital and a struggle against the Republican and Democratic parties.
+It is for these reasons that we again ask the question: Is Lowden the candidate to wage a real struggle and defeat the imperialism of the Coolidge administration?
+Is he, and his backers, to be relied upon to organize and lead a real fight against Big Capital and for the interests of the workers struggle against Coolidge, if it is to benefit the toiling masses must be a struggle against Big Capital and a struggle against the Republican and Democratic parties.
 This requires a United Front of Labor on the political field.
 This requires a Labor Party backed by the trade unions and the workers generally.
 This also requires a firm political alliance between labor and the working farmers.
 And towards these ends must be directed the efforts of all progressive and militant elements in the workers and farmer organizations.

 THE DAILY WORKER is again in danger.
+This

-This time the situation is more serious than ever be-fore.
-The present attempts is clearly directed to-wards the destruction of the militant voice of Ameri-
+1 time the situation is more serious than ever before.
+The present attempt is clearly directed towards the destruction of the militant voice of American Labor.

 It is part of the present general attack upon the progressive and militant elements in the labor movement.
 It is part of the capitalist campaign to fortify its rear before launching more decisively on its militant imperialist exploits abroad.
 The attack upon the Daily Worker is motivated by one desire: to silence the most militant spokesman of anti-war and anti-imperialist sentiment in the United States.

 The progressives and militants in the labor movement cannot and will not permit this to happen.
 Nor will the true anti-imperialists stand by and see the Daily Worker silenced.
-The appeal of the Daily Worker will be received and answered in such a way as to insure its continued existence and struggle against war, against imperialism and for the liberation of the toiling masses from the oppression of American capitalism. of American capitalism
+The appeal of the Daily Worker will be received and answered in such a way as to insure its continued existence and struggle against war, against imperialism and for the liberation of the toiling masses from the oppression of American capitalism.